 - For mesh covers, remove springs or fasteners from anchors with a removal tool or Allen wrench.
 Loosely fan-fold the cover accordion style.

 After removing the cover, take it to a driveway or other hardscaped area, preferably on a slant or slope for easier drainage.
-Thoroughly sweep and hose off the cover and use cleaner or treatment if it’s recommended by the manufacturer of the cover.
+Thoroughly sweep and hose off the cover and use cleaner or treatment if it’s recommended by the cover manufacturer.
 Allow it to dry completely before storing.
 Tightly roll or fan-fold the cover and wrap with rope or use strapping to keep it tight.
 Store the pool cover indoors or in a garage—away from insects, rodents, and moisture.

 - Remove plugs, etc: Remove expansion or freeze plugs from the surface skimmers and wall returns, and restore directional fittings.
 Empty water from the water tubes (if your pool has them).

-- Check the filter and pump: Make sure to inspect the filter and pump for possible damaged or worn parts and buy a replacement.
+- Check the filter and pump: Inspect the filter and pump for damaged or worn parts.
+Make any necessary repairs or replacements.

-- Lighting fixtures: To prevent lights from cracking in areas where it freezes, underwater light fixtures are often removed from their housings, with the wires still connected.
+- Reinstall light: To prevent lights from cracking in areas where it freezes, underwater light fixtures are often removed from their housings, with the wires still connected.
 Coil the wire into the niche and reattach the light fixture.

-- Check for cracks: Fiberglass or concrete pools should be examined for cracks in the pool and on the tile.
-Also, look for chips in the plaster and indentations on the deck and coping.
+- Check for cracks: Examine a fiberglass or concrete pool for cracks in the pool and on any tile.
+Also look for chips in the plaster or indentations on the deck and coping.
 Since this pool-opening job is DIY, you can apply your expertise to any minor repairs that need to be made.
 It's also a good time to remove calcium scale and stains from the tile with a household tile cleaner or baking soda and a tile brush.
 For tougher stains, use a pumice stone.

 Pump It Up